 An ORSA Report is prepared according to the minimum set of contents and requirements prescribed by the ORSA Policy and regulatory guidelines.
-The Compliance Function submits the ORSA Report, after the Board approval, to the Company's Supervisory Team at the Central Bank of Ireland, accompanied by the Director certification required within the timeframes prescribed.
+The Compliance Function submits an ORSA template, after the Board approval of the ORSA report, to the Central Bank of Ireland, accompanied by the Director certification required within the timeframes prescribed.